aradradev/easyBankTC/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

-## 🙏 Acknowledgments <a name="Cindy">https://www.behance.net/adagio07</a>
+## 🙏 Acknowledgments <a name="Cindy"></a>

-I would like to thank Microverse for this exercise and also pass my gratitude to Cindy Shin for designing the template and make it available for use.
+I would like to thank Microverse for this exercise and also pass my gratitude to Cindy Shin(https://www.behance.net/adagio07) for designing the template and make it available for us.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>